PaulHax/kwiver/doc/manuals/introduction.rst

 and uses an permissive `BSD License <LICENSE>`_.

-Visit the `repository <https://gitlab.kitware.com/kwiver/kwiver>`_ on how to get and build the KWIVER code base
+Visit the `repository <https://gitlab.kitware.com/kwiver/kwiver>`_ on how to get and build the KWIVER code base.